New Jersey sales tax guide

 Filing and remittance

 You're registered with the New Jersey Division of Revenue and Enterprise Services and you've begun collecting sales tax.
 Remember, those tax dollars don't belong to you.
-As an agent of the state of New Jersey, your role is that of intermediary to transfer tax dollars from consumers to state tax authorities.
+As an agent of the state of New Jersey, your role is that of intermediary to transfer tax dollars from consumers to the tax authorities.

 How to file